What are cookies and why we use them?

 First and third-party cookies

 Such cookies allow websites to deliver relevant advertisements to you.
-First party cookies in basic terms are cookies set by a website visited by the user, thus website displayed in the URL window.
+First party cookies in basic terms are cookies set by a website visited by the user, thus a website displayed in your browser window.
 Third party cookies are cookies that are set by a domain other than the one being visited by the user.
-If a user visits a website and a separate company sets a cookie through that website this would be a third-party cookie.
+If a user visits a website and a separate company sets a cookie through that website this would be a third-party cookie

 What cookies do we use?